Your Guide to Moving to San Antonio

 Olmos Park is located very close to what is known as San Antonio’s cultural corridor, which has some of the city’s favorite breweries, restaurants, and hotels.
 It’s smaller than neighboring Alamo Heights, with a population of roughly 2,000 residents.
 The home median home value here is on the pricier end, with a median home value of about $715,000.
 The median rent is $805/mo.

-This moderately-sized neighborhood is located about 10 minutes northeast of downtown San Antonio.
-With easy access to some of the best attractions in town — including the San Antonio Zoo, Botanical Gardens, and several museums.
-The median home is around $520,000, and the median rent is about $1,415/mo.
+This moderately-sized neighborhood of 5,330 residents is located about 10 minutes northeast of downtown San Antonio.
+It offers easy access to some of the best attractions in town including the San Antonio Zoo, Botanical Gardens, and several museums.
+The median home price is around $495,700, and the median rent is about $1,750/mo.

 In the greater San Antonio metro area:

 As the fastest-growing planned community in San Antonio, Alamo Ranch is a popular neighborhood for families due to its proximity to some of the best public and private schools in the area.
-It has a still-growing population of about 15,000 people and is located about 20 minutes driving from the downtown area in the northwest corner of the city.
-Loved for its friendly, small-town feel, view of the Texas hill country landscape, and conveniently close amenities, the Alamo Ranch area has something for everyone with homes starting at $150,000.
+It is located about 20 minutes driving from the downtown area in the northwest corner of the city.
+Loved for its friendly, small-town feel, views of the Texas hill country landscape, and conveniently close amenities, the Alamo Ranch area has something for everyone with homes starting at $150,000.